 If you want to see some of the most loved Portuguese dishes, please watch this short video:

-Still in the Portuguese gastronomy, I need to highlight the richness of wines, recognized worldwide and award-winning in several categories.
+Still in the Portuguese gastronomy, I need to highlight the richness of wines, recognised worldwide and award-winning in several categories.

 From here, the wine is transported to all over the country and also exported to all over the world.
 What separates the Port wine from other wines is the fact that this wine is sweeter and, at the same time, has higher alcohol content.

-The Portuguese tradition is also very marked by the music.
-One of the most characteristic musical genres in Portugal, and unique at a global level, it’s Fado.
+The Portuguese traditions are also marked by music.
+One of the most characteristic musical genres in Portugal, and unique at a global level, is Fado.

 This musical genre started to stand out in Portugal in the mid-nineteenth century but it was only during the decades of 30 and 40 of the next century that it won projection, by means of dissemination such as the cinema, the theatre and the radio.